 Ceramic and glass knobs or pulls might look high maintenance but they are just as easy to clean.
 For the former, rubbing the hardware with a damp rag will do.
 For the latter, spray with a glass cleaner or a solution of water and vinegar and wipe clean with a newspaper so as to avoid streaking.

 Metal hardware is expensive and adds a touch of glitz and shine to living spaces.
 They are a popular option in Indian homes, especially the kitchen, where they tend to accumulate a thick, stubborn layer of grime.
-Soaking the hardware in a soapy solution for a few hours or overnight can loosen up and do away with most of the dirt.
+To clean kitchen cabinet hardware made of metal, Soak the hardware in a soapy solution for a few hours or overnight to loosen up and do away with most of the dirt.

 Rusting is also a common problem with metal hardware.
 Soak everything in vinegar or a solution of lemon juice and borax, and your hardware will be as good as new.

 However, for tougher stains, different metal variants need specific care.

 - For copper, rub lemon or a mixture of salt and vinegar to get rid of grime.

 - Chrome and steel hardware can be easily cleaned with a vinegar-soaked cloth but for rusts, use an aluminium foil soaked in water and then scrub.
 Avoid using steel wool or rough cloth on stainless steel, since they can damage the surface.